kenliao94/mcp/src/amazon-mq-mcp-server/README.md

 uv run awslabs.amazon-mq-mcp-server --port 9000
 ```

-### `--disallow-resource-creation`
+### `--allow-resource-creation`

-Disables tools that create resources in the user's AWS account.
-When this flag is enabled, the `create_broker` and `create_configuration` tools will be hidden from the MCP client, preventing the creation of new Amazon MQ resources.
+Allow tools that create resources in the user's AWS account.
+When this flag is enabled, the `create_broker` and `create_configuration` tools will be created for the MCP client, preventing the creation of new Amazon MQ resources.
 Default is False.

 This flag is particularly useful for:
 - Testing environments where resource creation should be restricted